Boutique manufacturing

-Boutique manufacturing is a method used for the custom production of certain products in limited quantities by hand or with a restricted level of automation.
+Boutique manufacturing is a method used for the custom production of certain components in limited quantities in small, specialized facilities.
 Products produced this way often include ceramics, furniture, amplifiers, yachts, boats, leather goods or watches and jewellery among others.
 In industrial countries, boutique manufacturing is being selected generally for high class goods in upper price levels and only for single products or small batches.

 Benefits and disadvantages

 The key advantages of boutique manufacturing in comparison to traditional factory manufacturing with batch fabrication, large or mass production are as follows: